How to Connect REST and gRPC APIs to GraphQL Federation with Cosmo Connect

 Another huge benefit of this approach is that it allows you to build truly modular monoliths.
 Since each plugin is isolated in its own subprocess, multiple plugins can form a modular monolith, but each plugin is completely independent.
 One of the big issues with monoliths is that it's hard to split them into smaller parts when the business requires it.
 This comes down to the fact that oftentimes, code between different parts of the monolith is tightly coupled.

-With Cosmo Plugins, you can build a graph of APIs, but the deployment strategy is completely up to you.
+With Cosmo Connect, you can build a graph of APIs, but the deployment strategy is completely up to you.
 You can deploy everything as a single monolith, keeping all plugins in a single codebase, but you could also deploy each plugin as a separate service, distributing the code base across multiple repositories.

 The beauty of this approach is that you can start with a monolith, and if you really really need to, there's an easy path to move some functionality to a separate service.